galaxyproject/training-material/topics/admin/tutorials/k8s-managing-galaxy/tutorial.md

 In this section, we will look at how to perform common management tasks on a Galaxy deployment on Kubernetes, including
-- how to upgrade a deployment
+- How to upgrade a deployment
-- change the configuration of a running Galaxy instance
+- Change the configuration of a running Galaxy instance
 - Map arbitrary files into Galaxy's config folder
 - Rollback changes in the case of an error
 - Scale the number of job and web handlers